bcgov/ols-router/rpng-release-notes.md

 ## API Changes

+### Route Planner 2.1.4
+1. Route Planner 2.1.4 is backward compatible with Route Planner 2.x.
+2. Support for vehicle-type specific turn restrictions.
+For example, a road that only commercial vehicles are permitted to use.
+3. Support for timed notifications.
+A timed notification is a notice that has an effective time period.
+During this period, the notice should be displayed on the appropriate leg of the best route in turn-by-turn directions.
+A notification doesn't affect the computation of best route.

+### Route Planner 2.1.3
+1. Route Planner 2.1.3 is backward compatible with Route Planner 2.x.
+2. Truck resources now have default for followTruckRoute set to true.

 ### Route Planner 2.1
-1. Route Planner 2.1 is backward compatible with Route Planner 2.0.
+1. Route Planner 2.1 is backward compatible with Route Planner 2.x.

 2. Enable intersection crossing costs to more accurately model all combinations of major and minor road crossings.